ritthai/skule-github-instructions/index.md

 4) Be a Project Developer
 -------------------------

 Instead of having to make pull requests, project developers have direct access to the skule repo.
 To get access, message [rafd](http://github.com/rafd) and include which projects you're interested in.
+Project developers can also deploy to the production server (see below).

 ### 4.a) Clone the Repo